 - Chapter IV Paragraph 4

-In June 2019, the Korean NCP completed its Initial Assessment and accepted the case for further consideration.
+On 25 June 2019, NCP Korean completed its Initial Assessment and accepted the case for further consideration.

 - Other companies involved